Oulunkylä railway station: History

 As of 2005, Oulunkylä has been one part of the split railway operating point of Helsinki.
 The others currently include the passenger stations of Helsinki, Pasila, Käpylä and Ilmala, the Pasila freight and car loading stations, the Ilmala depot and the Helsinki Kivihaka crossover.

 Station building

 The first station building that was constructed upon the establishment of Oulunkylä as a pysäkki in 1881 was located to the east of the railway.
 At some point, it was relocated and repurposed as housing for the staff of the Finnish State Railways.
 A new station was built in the early 1900s, but it was presumably destroyed in a fire soon after.
 The third and final station was built in 1922, this time to the west of the tracks.
 Its blueprints are dated to 1919.
 It was transferred into the possession of Senate Properties in 2007.

 A new signal box was constructed in 1973.

 Services

 Oulunkylä is served by lines K, T, I and P on the Helsinki commuter rail network.

+Departure tracks

+Oulunkylä has two platform tracks for passenger trains (3, 4).
+Track 1 has a short platform that is unused by the passenger trains that stop at the station and is no longer accessible.